-2.1 | Cell culture
+Cell culture

-The human hepatocellular carcinoma cell line, Hep3B, and human embryonic kidney cells, 293 T, were cultured in Dulbecco's modified Eagle's medium (DMEM; Gibco, Paisley, UK) supplemented with 10% fetal bovine serum (Gibco) and 1% penicillin-streptomycin (Gibco).
-Cells were maintained at 37 °C with a humidified atmosphere of 5% CO_2 .
+The human hepatocellular carcinoma cell line, Hep3B and human embryonic kidney cells, 293T, were cultured in Dulbecco's modified Eagle's medium (DMEM; Gibco, Paisley, U.K) supplemented with 10% fetal bovine serum (FBS; Gibco) and 1% penicillin-streptomycin (Gibco).
+Cells were maintained at 37°C with a humidified atmosphere of 5% CO2.

-Canine MSCs were derived from bone marrow cells isolated from the tibia or femur of otherwise healthy dogs, with the consent of the respective owners, during open surgery (for example hip replacement or tibial plateau levelling osteotomy).
-The collection and generation of primary cMSC cell lines was approved by the institutional Ethics review committee and management board of Dick White Referrals Ltd. All of the dog owners (or other legally acceptable representatives) provided their written informed consent to allow the use any cells obtained as part of routine work in the clinic for 'research to the benefit of animal welfare'.
-The bone marrow cells acquired were always obtained as part of routine and recognized diagnostic testing or treatment procedures and the procedure caused no unnecessary distress or harm to the dogs (i.e. samples were never to be taken for research-only reasons and excessive sampling was also not permitted).
-Cells were cultured in custom-made MSC media; 33% (v/v) low glucose DMEM, 67% (v/v) complete MSC media (Life Technologies, Paisley, UK), 10% heat-inactivated fetal bovine serum (HyClone, GE Healthcare Life Sciences, Logan, UT, USA), 100 IU/ml penicillin, 100 μg/ml streptomycin and 2 mM L-glutamine.
+Canine MSCs were derived from bone marrow cells isolated from the tibia or femur of otherwise healthy dogs, with owner consent, during open surgery (for example hip replacement or tibial plateau levelling osteotomy).
+The collected and generation of primary cMSC cell lines was approved by the institutional Ethics review committee and management board of Dick White Referrals Ltd. All the dog owners (or other legally acceptable representatives) provided a written informed consent to allow the use any cells obtained as part of routine work in the clinic for "research to the benefit of animal welfare".
+The bone marrow cells acquired were always obtained as part of routine and recognized diagnostic testing or treatment procedures and the procedure caused no unnecessary distress or harm to the dogs (i.e.: samples were never to be taken for research-only reasons and excessive sampling was also not permitted).
+Cells were cultured in custom made MSC media; 33% [v/v] low glucose DMEM, 67% [v/v] complete MSC media (Life Technologies, Paisley, U.K), 10% heat-inactivated fetal bovine serum (HyClone, GE Healthcare Life Sciences, Logan, Utah), 100 IU/ml penicillin, 100 μg/ml streptomycin and 2 mM L-glutamine.
 Adherent MSCs adopted a spindle-shape morphology in culture and were expanded for up to 21 days.
-Once the cells reached over 80% confluence in a T175 flask, the cells were frozen at a concentration of one million cells per ml in freezing media (90% FCS, 10% dimethyl sulphoxide v/v).
+Once the cells reached over 80% confluence in a T175 flask, the cells were frozen at a concentration of one million cells per ml in freezing media (90% FCS, 10% DMSO v/v).

-2.2 | Lentiviral vector construction
+Lentiviral vector construction

-The lenti SFFV Ins(F) IRES GFP vector encodes the human proinsulin transgene modified to allow alpha and beta chain processing from the proinsulin transgene effected by the ubiquitously available cellular protease furin together with an enhanced green fluorescent protein (GFP) reporter gene under the control of the spleen focus forming virus (SFFV) promoter.26 This was a kind gift from Dr Gan Shu Uin (National Institute of Singapore, Singapore).
-The vector SFFV Kozak

-Ins(F) IRES GFP containing a Kozak consensus sequence immediately upstream of the insulin gene was generated by polymerase chain reaction (PCR) amplification of the Kozak proinsulin (F) DNA insert using a forward primer encoding a BgIII restriction site followed by a Kozak consensus sequence upstream of the proinsulin gene, and a reverse primer encoding an XhoI restriction site.
-The lenti SFFV Ins(F) IRES GFP plasmid vector was double digested using BamHI and XhoI restriction enzymes (New England Biolabs, Hitchin, UK), treated with shrimp alkaline phosphatase (SAP) (Promega, Southampton, UK) and ligated with the PCR amplified insert to generate the lenti SFFV Kozak Insulin (F) IRES GFP vector.
-The primers used were: Kozak Insulin Forward, 5'-GCAAGAAGATCTGCCGCCACCATGGCCCTGTGGATGC GC-3'; Kozak Insulin Reverse 5'-TGGTCGACCTCTTGATGACGTTGA TCGAGCTCAGAACG-3'.
+The lenti SFFV Ins(F) IRES GFP vector encodes the human proinsulin transgene modified to allow alpha and beta chain processing from the proinsulin transgene effected by the ubiquitously available cellular protease furin together with an enhanced GFP reporter gene under the control of the spleen focus forming virus (SFFV) promoter [26].
+This was a kind gift from Dr Gan Shu Uin (National Institute of Singapore, Singapore).
+The vector SFFV Kozak Ins(F) IRES GFP containing a Kozak consensus sequence immediately upstream of the insulin gene was generated by PCR amplification of the Kozak proinsulin(F) DNA insert using a forward primer encoding a BgIII restriction site followed by a Kozak consensus sequence upstream of the proinsulin gene, and a reverse primer encoding an XhoI restriction site.
+The lenti SFFV Ins(F) IRES GFP plasmid vector was double digested using BamHI and XhoI restriction enzymes (New England Biolabs, Hitchin, U.K), treated with Shrimp alkaline phosphatase (SAP) (Promega, Southampton, U.K) and ligated with the PCR amplified insert to generate the lenti SFFV Kozak Insulin(F) IRES GFP vector.
+The primers used were as follows: Kozak Insulin Forward, GCAAGAAGATCTGCCGCCACCATGGCCCTGTGGATGCGC; Kozak Insulin Reverse TGGTCGACCTCTTGATGACGTTGATCGAGCTCAGAACG.

-For construction of the lenti Kozak Insulin (F) vector, lenti SFFV Kozak Insulin(F) IRES GFP vector was double digested using Xhol, NotI restriction enzymes (New England Biolabs), for removal of the 'IRES GFP' genes.
+The lenti Kozak Insulin(F) vector was constructed as follows.
+Lenti SFFV Kozak Insulin(F) IRES GFP vector was double digested using Xhol, NotI restriction enzymes (New England Biolabs), for removal of the "IRES GFP" genes.
 The restricted plasmid vector was subsequently SAP dephosphorylated and gel purified.
-A linker DNA encoding 5'-Xhol-BstXI-NotI-3' restriction sites was generated by annealing forward and reverse primers.
+A linker DNA encoding XhoI-BstXI-NotI restriction sites was generated by annealing forward and reverse primers.
 Subsequently, the linker DNA insert was ligated with the prepared vector to generate lenti SFFV Kozak Insulin(F) vector.
-The primers used were: forward-linker 5'-GGCCGCCCATGG TTGTGGC-3' and reverse-linker 5'-CGGGTACCAACACCGAGCT-3'.
+The primers used were as follows: forward-linker GGCCGCCCATGGTTGTGGC and reverse-linker CGGGTACCAACACCGAGCT.